 What can be done:

-- Request video samples.
+- Evaluate video samples of them speaking.
 It’s rare I’m asked for this, despite how easy it is to provide in the youtube era.
-Conference organizers should sample what they’re paying for, instead of reviewing slides or other trivia.
+Conference organizers should sample what they’re hiring for, instead of reviewing slides, proposals or other trivia.
 And why not put the samples on the conference website?
-Then attendees can sample the speakers, instead of guessing blindly from the descriptions.
+Then attendees can sample the speakers, instead of guessing blindly from the descriptions at who will be good.

 - Give speakers their real feedback .
 Most conferences do some kind of audience survey for the event, but rarely does the feedback make it back to the speaker.
 And sometimes when it does, it’s filtered – all the rants and complaints are filtered out.
 Who but the conference organizers can point out to speakers that there is a problem or room for improvement?
 Human nature dictates that most of the informal feedback speakers will get will be polite and positive, not balanced or constructively critical.
-Someone has to fill in the feedback gap.
+Someone has to fill in the feedback gap and only organizers can play that role.

 What else can conferences do to improve the quality of conference speakers?